 Two years later, promoted to colonel, Thomas captured Jiading (Khading) during the Taiping rebellion and left China when his regiment sailed for India in 1864, remaining its commanding officer until 1872.
 He retired in 1881 and was appointed Colonel of the Hampshire Regiment in 1882.
 He never married.

 There are some seventy cartes, six on each page –some have been removed and there are blank pages which may have previously held cards.
 Plainly the pictures were taken over a long period, some in Britain and some in India, where the regiment was stationed from time to time.
 Some seem to be personally signed which suggests they may have been exchanged as tokens of friendship during Thomas’ career.
 There are some twenty cartes of officers who, on the basis of their service records, we can assume served in China between 1860 and 1864, when the regiment sailed back to India.

 The album includes a picture of John Eyles Blundell who, as we saw in my previous blog, assembled his own collection of photographs relating to China

-The images are also accessible on the museum’s web-site – and it is hoped that this may trigger a response from some of their descendants.
+The images are due to be made accessible on the museum’s web-site – and it is hoped that this may trigger a response from some of their descendants.

 It would be interesting to know whether other regiments have similar albums of cartes.
 These pictures and the other images of the China campaign which can be viewed on Historical Photographs of China, together with the accompanying journals, show how this rich resource can provide a vivid picture of a regiment in empire, both in its military and in its more personal aspect.